How to Upload Video to Google Drive and Share Link (Step-by-Step Guide)

 - Tap Copy link.

 You can now paste the link into any message or email app on your phone.
-The recipient can open the video in a browser without downloading anything first.
+The recipient can open and watch the video in a browser, as long as access is set to Anyone with the link.

 If you only share videos occasionally, the web or mobile app is enough.
 But if you upload multiple videos regularly and need to track each link, the next method can save you a lot of time.